-3.2.2 The values adopted by a project for undesignated parameters and specifications shall be subject to the approval of the PPO.
-These project-developed parameters and specifications must be included in the "Planetary Protection Plan" with later changes reflected in the "Pre-Launch Planetary Protection Report."
+3.2.2 Project-developed parameters and specifications must be included in the "Planetary Protection Plan" with later changes reflected in the "Pre-Launch Planetary Protection Report."
 Approval of these documents will constitute approval of the parameters and specifications contained therein.
 Alternatively, a project manager may request that the PPO issue appropriate Parameter Specification Sheets based on submitted new information and data.